 Ecofund identified potential direct offsets through a strategic desktop assessment and spatial analysis that incorporated the offset policy requirements relevant to the affected environmental values.
-The preferred offset package, composed of five properties, is expected to acquit the offset requirements for 50 of the 51 environmental values predicted to be affected by residual project impacts.
+The preferred offset package, composed of five properties, is expected to acquit the offset requirements for 47 of the 48 environmental values predicted to be affected by residual project impacts.
 The final suitability of these land-based offsets will be subject to future fieldwork (e.g. ecological equivalence, ground-truthing, target species surveys) as well as landholder consultation.

 The offset options have been included as examples of how direct offsets for the project could be delivered.
-Should the preferred offset package not prove viable, the landscape availability analysis demonstrates that additional alternative options are available (see Section 9.4).
 It should also be noted that this report makes no assumptions on the actual availability of the properties under assessment to be used as offsets.
 Should Adani deem it necessary (e.g. for commercial considerations, landholder willingness to participate), different properties that contain comparable environmental values may be substituted for the priority offset options.